-- In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more about this, see Section 7.1 in this chapter). - In other cases, we have decided not to include a particular drug on the Drug List.
+- In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more information about this, see Section 7.1 in this chapter). - In other cases, we have decided not to include a particular drug on the Drug List.
 In some cases, you may be able to obtain a drug that is not on the drug list.
-For more information, please see Chapter 9.
+For more information, please see Chapter 9. - Medicaid-covered drugs are not included on our Drug List.
+For more information about Medicaid-covered drugs, please call Alabama Medicaid's Recipient's Call Center at 1-800-362-1504.